 At LOCO we don’t carry out this service or recommend people mess with the speed limits on their e-scooters.

 An electric scooter that is programmed to do 25km isn’t physically manufactured to allow for speeds of 50km/hr.
 Visualise going 50km/hr on a Xiaomi (or similarly designed e-scooter) and having to turn suddenly to avoid an obstacle or pothole.
 The steering system would not allow for a smooth turn and you would likely crash causing serious harm.
 If you were to hit the pothole you would smash the front of the scooter (bearings, fork, steering pole and handlebars) and go straight over the handlebars (not desired).
 If you were to hit the brakes at that speed, the brakes would fail (as they are not designed to be used past the max speed).
-Again, where an electric scooter is specified to do 25km/hr the e-scooter won’t be safe to use at speeds in excess of this.
+Again, where an electric scooter is specified to do 25km/hr the e-scooter won’t be safe to use at speeds over this.

 Where you try to alter the firmware on an electric scooter you run the risk of bricking your controller.
-This could be the result of a mistake such as missing a step in the process of rewriting / flashing the firmware to your electric scooter.
+This could be the result of a mistake such as missing a step in the process of rewriting/flashing the firmware to your electric scooter.
 The controller will simply stop working and the changes can’t be reversed.
-In this instance you’re going to have to get a new controller and/or someone to fit it for you.
+In this instance, you’re going to have to get a new controller and/or someone to fit it for you.
 Expensive for what could have been a simple mistake in the

 Increasing the speed by 5km/hr on a Xiaomi electric scooter can greatly reduce the battery life and e-scooters long term performance.
 This means that your battery will deplete faster and need to be charged more often which is bad for the battery’s health.
 This leads to charging cycles happening more frequently and you’ll reach the end of the battery’s expected life sooner.
 The 5km/hr may not be worth shorting the expected lifespan of your electric scooter.